Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 At least the quarters they were shown to had a view outside.
 A long, thick oval window set in the outside hull.
 With a jolt he realized that they’d already left the ground far behind and were at airline cruising altitude, high above the clouds.
 He hadn’t even felt them accelerate.

 Maria sighed heavily and sat on the bed.
-“So…that’s it.
+"So…that’s it.
 We’re just leaving.
-Just like that.”
+Just like that."

-“Yeah.”
+"Yeah."
 Josh put a hand on the window to look out and down.
 Below him was…fuck.
 What should have been an endless and fairly regular grid of fields and roads with the occasional circle of green from center pivot irrigation, instead had…shit.
 He could see the curves of scorched, devastated, blasted lands outside the Columbus shield cluster.
 The line was *weirdly* clean, too, marking the limit where the heat from the explosions had no longer been enough to set crops on fire.

 …God..

-“I wonder where we’re going?” he asked aloud.
+"I wonder where we’re going?" he asked aloud.
 He realized they were accelerating, smoothly and rapidly again, heading….southwest?

-“Probably gonna pick up some more of these ‘Children of the Line,’” Jess said.
-“How many are there, do you think?”
+"Probably gonna pick up some more of these ‘Children of the Line,’" Jess said.
+"How many are there, do you think?"

-“Not many,” Josh shrugged.
-“There’s maybe three-hundredish in the whole US.
-And we’re mostly small-town kids, ‘cuz Singularity wanted to keep it low-key.”
+"Not many," Josh shrugged.
+"There’s maybe three-hundredish in the whole US.
+And we’re mostly small-town kids, ‘cuz Singularity wanted to keep it low-key."

-“Sounds like every single one could fit on this ship…” Jess mused.
+"Sounds like every single one could fit on this ship…" Jess mused.

-“Could be.”
+"Could be."
 Josh sat on the bed next to her, and felt a little bit warmer inside when she leaned over and rested her head on his shoulder.
 His arm went around her before he knew what he was doing, and to his mild surprise…she didn’t mind at all.

-“So…what are we in all this?”
+"So…what are we in all this?"
 Maria asked, gesturing to Jess and herself.
-“Just a bit of leverage to get you to come?”
+"Just a bit of leverage to get you to come?"

-“To them, maybe.”
+"To them, maybe."

 That earned a small smile, and she sat down on the other side from Jess.
-“Well…if it means I get to live through this mess…” she said, then trailed off and left the thought unfinished.
+"Well…if it means I get to live through this mess…" she said, then trailed off and left the thought unfinished.

-“It’s not gonna be easy,” Josh warned.
+"It’s not gonna be easy," Josh warned.

-“I know.”
+"I know."

 And that seemed to be all any of them wanted to say, for now.
 Josh couldn’t do more than exhale slowly, lie back and rest on what turned out to be a *very* comfortable bed.
 Easily the most comfortable thing he’d laid on in weeks.